-QRA agrees to pay the grant recipient the approved funding as detailed in the signed PFS.
+QRA agrees to pay the grant recipient the approved funding as detailed in the digitally signed PFS.
 Funding will be distributed as:

-- first payment (90%) upon receipt of the grant recipient's signed acceptance of the PFS and the completed Plan of Activities Form - final payment (10%) upon receipt of the grant recipient's final acquittal documentation, due to QRA on or before 30 September in the following financial year.
+- first payment (90%) upon execution of the PFS by the grant recipient in the MARS Portal using DocuSign. - final payment (10%) upon receipt of the grant recipient's final acquittal documentation (GRQ Project Form with completed Acquittal Activities and Acquittal Certification), due to QRA on or before 30 September (unless otherwise agreed) in the following financial year.